Kang-Chun Cheng

 About Me

-In her work, KC examines themes of belonging and nostalgia against our shifting relationships with the natural world.
+In her work, KC examines themes of belonging and nostalgia in a world of unending flux.
 As overwhelming as both manmade and natural catastrophes may seem, it’s the tenderness of human connections that makes survival possible.

-KC has herded reindeer in the Arctic, roasted lamb with pastoralists in the mountains of Xinjiang, hitchhiked through Tunisia, harvested honey with the Yaaku in Kenya's Laikipia North, walked the Camino de Santiago, and free-dived on the south Sinai peninsula.
+KC has herded reindeer in Finnmark, roasted lamb with pastoralists in the mountains of Xinjiang, hitchhiked through Tunisia, photographed from the back of a motorbike in the Karoo Desert, investigated how pesticides are poisoning Sri Lankan water supplies, spoken to former insurgents in Cabo Delgado, walked the Camino de Santiago, and free-dived off of the south Sinai peninsula.
 She loves big landscapes and can be found climbing rocks whenever possible.

 Selected Publications